-How to Make Torrijas - Spanish Toast
+How to Make Torrijas (Spanish French Toast)

-Like pain perdu, this dish is prepared by soaking stale bread in milk and eggs and then frying to a beautiful golden brown.
+Like pain perdu, this dish is prepared by soaking stale bread in milk and eggs and then frying it to a beautiful golden brown.
 Torrijas can also be made with wine-soaked bread, but the milk-soaked version is one everyone can enjoy!
 Think of them like little fried bread puddings tossed in cinnamon and sugar like a churro.

 The first similar recipe is found in the Apicius, a Roman cookbook from the late 4th or early 5th century.
 The earliest written record of the Spanish dish specifically comes from 1496, when poet and composer Juan del Encina published his work Cancionero, including the word "torrejas."